dsmolero/docker-compose-lamp/README.md

 Modify the following entries:

-    PROJECT_ROOT=..
-    # You can leave the following to their defaults
+    # These are your laravel settings
     DB_CONNECTION=mysql
     DB_HOST=mysql
     DB_PORT=3306
-    DB_DATABASE=myapp
+    DB_DATABASE=myappdb
     DB_USERNAME=root
     DB_PASSWORD=tiger

+    # these are settings for docker-compose-lamp.
+    # .. is the parent directory which is your Laravel project.
+    DCL_PROJECT_ROOT=..
+    # you can leave the following to their default values
+    DCL_VHOSTS_DIR=./config/vhosts
+    DCL_APACHE_LOG_DIR=./logs/apache2
+    DCL_PHP_INI=./config/php/php.ini
+    DCL_MYSQL_LOG_DIR=./logs/mysql
+    DCL_MYSQL_ROOT_PASSWORD=tiger

 ### Configuration Variables

-There are following configuration variables available and you can customize them by overwritting in your own `.env` file.
+The following configuration variables are available.
+You can customize them by modifying the `.env` file.

 _**DCL_PROJECT_ROOT**_

 The project directory.
 The document root for Apache server will be ${PROJECT_ROOT}/public.
-Set this to `..`.
+Set this to `..` to point to your Laravel project.
 The default value for this is `./www`.

 _**DCL_VHOSTS_DIR**_